 Gender divided classrooms inhibits a child’s ability to grow socially through necessary interactions with the opposite sex.
 Respect for the opposite gender would also be hard to obtain due to the lack of social interaction between genders.
 Boys and girls do learn differently, but it is important for them to learn together so they know how to work together.
 It is important for the students to be able to learn in an environment that is like the world outside of school, which will include both genders in any work environment.
 In an article by Jennifer Friend, she states, "Results of this study led to the conclusions that same-gender grouping did not produce significant differences in student science academic achievement and same-gender classes did not create a more positive classroom climate."
 (Friend).
 So instead of

-the curriculum used in the classroom should be able to engage all students, regardless of gender.
+dividing the classrooms by gender, the curriculum used in the classroom should be able to engage all students, regardless of gender.
 Certain improvements that would help students more than gender divided classrooms could include more parental involvement, smaller class sizes, and also better trained teachers.

 Friend, Jennifer.
 "Research on Same-Gender Grouping in Eighth Grade Science

+Classrooms."
 Research in Middle Level Education Online 30.4 (2006): 1-15.
 Academic Search Premier.
 EBSCO.
 Web.
 9 Nov.
 2010.

 Sunday, October 10, 2010